Christine Holt: Scientific career

 In 1977, Holt received her Bachelor of Science (Honors) in biological sciences from the University of Sussex.
 She did her doctoral work under the mentorship of John Scholes at King's College London, receiving her Ph.D. in zoology in 1982.

 From 1982 to 1986, she was a postdoctoral fellow in the Physiology Department at Oxford University and the Biology Department of the University of California San Diego (UCSD) under the mentorship W.A.
 Harris and Colin Blakemore.
 In 1986, she became an assistant research biologist and lecturer at UCSD, where she continued to study the frog visual system in its early embryonic period.
 She received a McKnight Scholar Award for this work in 1986 and an Alexander von Humboldt award in 1987.

 She joined the faculty at UCSD in 1989.
 During this period, she studied the mechanism in which cells from the retina grow towards and make connections with specific brain cells, performing experiments to understand the role of adhesion molecules in axon guidance.
 Specifically, she assessed the loss of N-cadherin and integrins, two of the three types of adhesion molecules, on the embryonic brain.
 In 1991, she was named a Pew Scholar.

 In 1997, she moved to Gonville & Caius College at the University of Cambridge.
 In 2003, she became a Professor of Developmental Neuroscience in the Department of Physiology, Development and Neuroscience, the position she still holds today.
 She was elected a member of the European Molecular Biology Organization in 2005, a fellow of the Academy of Medical Sciences in 2007, and fellow of the Royal Society in 2009.
 In 2011, she was awarded the Remedios Caro Almela Prize for Research in Developmental Neurobiology.
 In 2016, she was part of a team awarded the António Champalimaud Vision Award, along with John Flanagan of Harvard Medical School, Carol A. Mason of Columbia University, Carla Shatz of Stanford University.
 In 2017, Professor Holt was awarded the Ferrier Medal and Lecture by the Royal Society "for pioneering understanding of the key molecular mechanisms involved in nerve growth, guidance and targeting which has revolutionised our knowledge of growing axon tip."
 In 2022 she received the Rosenstiel Award, and in 2023 The Brain Prize.
+In 2026 she was awarded the Kavli Prize in the category of "Neurosciences".

 Christine Holt was elected Member of the National Academy of Sciences in April 2020.